“Why are you visiting Ireland?”

 1160 S King St. Honolulu, HI USA

-We want to go back so bad but Hawaii is FAR!!!!!
-On our way home from Japan (part of the best trip I ever planned) I almost had a way to visit – I tried booking a flight from Japan to Hawaii to Los Angeles.
-It would have given us an overnight in Honolulu and we could have tried to get into Morio’s for dinner.
-In the end, the flights didn’t work out and we didn’t get to go.
-We’re looking to go to Japan again in 2020, so maybe that time I can work it out.
-If not, we should be able to make it back in 2022, for our 20th wedding anniversary.
+We want to go back so bad, but Hawaii is FAR!!!!!
+On our way home from Japan (part of the best trip I ever planned), I almost had a way to visit – I tried booking a flight from Japan to Hawaii to Los Angeles.
+It would have given us an overnight in Honolulu, and we could have tried to get into Morio’s for dinner.
+In the end, the flights didn’t work out, and we didn’t get to go.
+We’re going to try to make it back if we can get reservations when we revisit Hawaii for our 20th wedding anniversary.

 Revisiting these places is something that would never have been possible without miles and points, simply because I could never rationalize the cost just for a meal.
-However, this “hobby” can make excursions like this possible.
-I think that fellow blogger Mommy Points put it best when she said that “Airline Miles Make the Abnormal Normal.”
-I couldn’t agree more.
+When you start to learn the tricks of the trade, thoughts of doing things like stopping in Ireland for lunch go from “That’s crazy!” to “How can I make that work?”